The Barbet, an amazing story!

 dogs are as artificial as

-the borders of men, and let us start from the fact that, in the Middle Ages, it was by the term
+the boundaries of men, and let us start from the fact that, in the Middle Ages, it is by the term

-“barbet”, meaning bearded, which is a French version of water dog.
-He
+"barbet", meaning bearded, which is a French version of water dog.
+It

 rigorous.
 Written and iconographic sources suggest that it is widespread in